ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

       debug: msg=simple task
       copy: src=/etc/localfile dest=/tmp/remotefile

-As you may have noticed, tasks are always prefixed by a `-`.
+As you may have noticed, tasks are always prefixed by a ``-``.
 This is because they are always an 'item of a list'.
 Tasks may only exist inside 'task lists'.
 These task lists must reside inside a play, directly or indirectly, via a role, block, include or import.

-There are two ways to specify the arguments of a task: 'key-value pairs' (e.g., `key=value`) and pure yaml (e.g., `key: value`)
+There are two ways to specify the arguments of a task: 'key-value pairs' (`key=value`) and pure yaml (`key: value`)

 .. code-block:: YAML